sambofra/bnstruct/vignettes/bnstruct.md

 convergence.
 The structure learning used inside SEM, due to computational reasons, is MMHC.
-Convergence of SEM can be controlled with the parameters `struct.threshold`, `param.threshold` and `max.em.iterations`, for the structure and the parameter convergence and the maximum number of iterations of EM, respectively.
+Convergence of SEM can be controlled with the parameters `struct.threshold`, `param.threshold`, `max.sem.iterations` and `max.em.iterations`, for the structure and the parameter convergence and the maximum number of iterations of SEM and EM, respectively.

 Search-and-score methods also need a scoring function to compute an estimated measure of each configuration of nodes.
 We provide three of